Boundaries are not borders or dividers. They are list of things that are okay and not okay.

 Again, Brené Brown, in The Gifts of Imperfection, states it wonderfully: “When we fail to set boundaries and hold people accountable, we feel used and mistreated.
 This is why we sometimes attack who they are, which is far more hurtful than addressing a behavior or a choice.”

 My client started setting boundaries with her friend.
-She no longer tried to fix the problem.
-Instead, she took time for herself and allowed herself to go out with other friends.
-As a result, she was able to be more present and compassionate with her friend who was suffering.
+Although she still lovingly supported her, she no longer tried to fix the problem; instead, she took time for herself and allowed herself to go out with other friends.
+As a result, she was able to be more present and compassionate with her friend who was suffering, and her own stress diminished.

 This is the life-changing power of setting boundaries.